 A torque wrench can be used multiple times, but it’s important to note that the more times you use it, the less accurate it becomes.
 This is because over time, the tool will start to wear down and its calibration will become less precise.

-It’s recommended that you recalibrate your torque wrench after each use so as to maintain accuracy and ensure safe operation.
+On the advice of Raymond Melton of NailersHub, it’s recommended that you recalibrate your torque wrench after each use so as to maintain accuracy and ensure safe operation.
 Always follow manufacturer instructions for best results!

 10. Are torque wrenches affected by temperature?